mkobuolys/dartpad-workshop-segmented-state/src/bloc_event/instructions.md

 ## Add events from UI

-To be able to add events to the `ShapeBloc`, it has to be provided to the Widget tree.
+_TODO 4_ - To be able to add events to the `ShapeBloc`, it has to be provided to the Widget tree.
 This way, all the child elements in the tree could access the _BLoC_, add events as well as listen to state changes:

 ```
 @override